- 1x Ancient Tomb

 - Resolving your draw triggers, drawing your four-card deck

-The reason why we use cycling lands to loop sorcery-speed cards is purely so that the lines can be legally shortcut.
+The reason why we use the line above to loop sorcery-speed cards is purely so that the lines can be legally shortcut.
 If we use the regular Dakmor Combo to empty our library after reshuffling the card we cast, the line will include the same conditional factors as in the earlier chapter: we can’t know how many draw triggers we will precisely get, even though all permutations do reach the point where your library and graveyard are both empty.
-Just to be on the safe side, I recommend using the cycling land method to legitimately loop sorcery-speed cards unless they’re left in exile if only to avoid situations where people want you to play the whole thing out (for the record, it will take a ton of time).
+Just to be on the safe side, I recommend using the 12-land or the cycling land method to legitimately loop sorcery-speed cards unless they’re left in exile if only to avoid situations where people want you to play the whole thing out (for the record, it will take a ton of time).

-UPDATE: By including the new land from War of the Spark called Emergence Zone , you will be able to loop sorcery-speed outlet cards like Praetor's Grasp at instant speed, therefore making the cycling land lines above no longer as necessary as they have been in the past for legally shortcuttable loops with sorcery-speed outlets.
+UPDATE: By including the new land from War of the Spark called Emergence Zone, you will be able to loop sorcery-speed outlet cards like Praetor's Grasp at instant speed, therefore making the lines above no longer as necessary as they have been in the past for legally shortcuttable loops with sorcery-speed outlets.
 You will also be able to use the land to generate infinite green by flashing in Lotus Petal repeatedly, just like using the Dark Ritual loops at instant speed!

 The Cleanup Step Win Pt.
 1: The Infinite Hand Sculpt